sybrew/the-seo-framework/readme.txt

 * **For developers:**
 	* **Added:**
 		/
-		* TODO (JavaScript) A triggered event after The SEO Framework's jQuery code has been initiatlized: `tsf-ready`.
+		* (JavaScript) A triggered event after The SEO Framework's jQuery code has been initiatlized: `tsf-ready`.
 	* **Improved:**
 		* (JavaScript) `tsf.dynamicPlaceholderOnLoad` has been removed and is no longer called.
 It caused a duplicated method call.
 			* It has been removed from the protected externs file too.